Modern flashlights offer long battery life, powerful LEDs, and excellent color rendering. These are the best flashlights you can buy now.

 The highest lumen flashlight currently on the market is the Imalent MS18, which shines at a jaw-dropping 100,000 lumens.

 First and foremost, you’ll want a small flashlight that’ll fit in your pocket, clip to your belt, or fit in your day pack.
-After that, look for a flashlight with good brightness.
-3,000 to 4,000 lumens is plenty bright for an EDC.
+After that, look for a flashlight with good brightness, long battery life, and easy operation.
+1,000 to 2,000 lumens is plenty bright for an EDC.
 That should give you enough juice to see objects 200 to 300 yards away.